ergo-services/ergo/docs/advanced/inspecting-state.md

 - [Actor - Inspection](../actors/actor.md#inspection) - the callback's mechanics and constraints
 - [Inspecting With Observer](observer.md) - the human-facing view of the same data
-- [MCP](../extra-library/applications/mcp.md) - the cluster-wide, agent-facing view
+- [Observer](../extra-library/applications/observer.md) - the same data as an agent-facing MCP surface
 - [AI Agents](../ai-agents.md) - using Ergo as both runtime and diagnostic surface
 - [Debugging](debugging.md) - the wider set of techniques this fits into